The only team dynamics tool you need

 So what's the difference between these two teams?
 It's tempting to point the finger at a number of potential causes, but it all boils down to this one simple answer: team dynamics.

-Sure, we all want to be part of a high-performing team, but making that goal a reality is where things get a little trickier.
 In this article, we'll do a deep dive into what team dynamics are and some of the current research that's out there.
 We'll also answer some common questions about team dynamics, and share some strategies you can use to operate more like Team A.

 Table of contents